giantflyingegg/giantflyingegg/readme.md

 # Kieran Sweetman

 ## About me:
+* I was an NHS doctor for about 10 years, the majority of it spent in an East London teaching hospital.
+I have a Global health MSc and am interested in the health and healthcare of the developing world

 * Im currently about a year into my coding journey.
 I have completed a full stack bootcamp with Founders and Coders and few bootcamps through Encode Club and developed experience with the OpenAI API, JS, node, HTML, CSS and Solidity.
 Since completing the bootcamp I have finshed the CodeAcadamy Python course and have started building using AI models from hugging face, as well as tools such as Ollama, CrewAI, Llamafile and Langchain.
 I next would like to learn about training and fine-tuning AI/ML models

 <div id="header" align="center">